AppLayerLabs/applayer-gitbook/getting-started/applayer-testnet/deploying-contracts.md

 }
 ```

-This will allow you to call the `ContractManager` precompiled contract and use it to deploy any of the available precompiles on the blockchain.
-Precompile deploys cost 100,000 gas each.
+This will allow you to call the `ContractManager` precompiled contract and use it to deploy any of the available precompiled contracts on the blockchain.
+Precompiled contract deploys cost 100,000 gas each.

 To find out the address of your deployed contract, call the `getDeployedContractsForCreator()` function, passing the `ContractManager` address itself as the argument.
 The address for ContractManager is hardcoded to `0x0001cb47ea6d8b55fe44fdd6b1bdb579efb43e61`.

 See the example video that deploys an ERC20 contract:

-{% file src=".gitbook/assets/applayer_step3.mp4" %}
+{% file src=".gitbook/assets/applayer_testnet_contract_step1.mp4" %}

-### Step 4 - Deploying EVM contracts
+## Deploying EVM contracts

-Deploying a Solidity/EVM contract on the testnet is done just like with Ethereum.
-The AppLayer EVM is set to "Shanghai", so be sure to set Remix to the same version before compiling.
+Deploying a Solidity/EVM contract on the testnet is done just like Ethereum. **The AppLayer EVM is set to "Shanghai"**, so be sure to set Remix to the same version before compiling.
 Check the video below for an example on the following contract:

 ```solidity
 // contracts/GLDToken.sol